Nuestman/mineaid-webapp/MineAid_v7_Change_Log.md

 after it loads    -     Done.
 That is normal behavior.
 Style well.
 8. Add flash messages for other pages    -     Done
 3. Error messages persist not clearing with flash as expected, except with frontend js.    -    Done with css (caused by css .alert: display block)
+5. flash messages are not disappearing after being displayed on redirect. only disappear after redirected page reloads again.    -    Done   -   Cleared with frontend JS.
+2. Fix admin routes with ensureAuthenticated, and Senior Admin with seniorAdmin   -   Done.
+Working.
 1. Fix profile page    -     Done
-2. Fix admin routes with ensureAdmin   -     Done
+2. Fix incident book page    -    Done
-4. Session not working well: opened admin route pages are left open after user is automatically logged out and is accessible via "back and forward" browser buttons. should default back to login on forward/back.     -    Done.
+6. Styling issues   -   Done.
 Acceptable
-5. flash messages are not disappearing after being displayed on redirect. only disappear after redirected page reloads again.     -    Normal behavior to show on redirected page.
-Disappearing issues Done with frontend JS
-6. Token not clearing from DB solved with work around in DB file      -     Done
+3. tokens are not clearing from db. reduce expiry time to 30mins. add functionality to clear db of tokens automatically after expiry even when email link was not accessed.      -       Done with a db function that clears expired tokens at server restart.
+4. Session not working well: opened admin route pages are left open after user is automatically logged out and is accessible via "back and forward" browser buttons. should default back to login on forward/back.   -   Acceptable.
 7. Upload profile pic done with Multer
 8. More appealing table view.

-3. tokens are not clearing from db. reduce expiry time to 30mins. add functionality to clear db of tokens automatically after expiry even when email link was not accessed.
-2. Fix incident book page

 Future functions
 1. Ticketing for user problems with status check